 Step 3: Select the Insert tab in the toolbar at the top of the screen.
 Click on the Column Chart button in the Charts group and then select a chart from the drop-down menu.
 Select the Third column chart (called Clustered Bar) in the 2-D BAR Column section

-Step 4: It has got an unnecessary data that doesn’t belong in the graph, i.e. Totals by year & Totals by region.
-So, we can remove this data to correctly analyze the sales trend across the different region, select the graph or click on the center of the graph or plot area to select data.
+Step 4: It has got unnecessary data that doesn’t belong in the graph, i.e., Totals by year & Totals by region.
+So, we can remove this data to correctly analyze the sales trend across the different regions, select the graph or click on the center of the graph or plot area to select data.

-Step 5: Under the design toolbar, click on select data, pop up will appear, which contain column & row headings.
-Select Totals by year, on the left-hand side & click on remove, same will disappear in the graph
+Step 5: Under the design toolbar, click on select data, pop up will appear, which contains column & row headings.
+Select Totals by year, on the left-hand side & click on remove; the same will disappear in the graph.

-Click on Switch row/column, now the Total by region will appear on the left-hand side, click on it & select remove, same will disappear in the graph.
-Again, click on Switch row/column to get back to the original configuration
+Click on Switch row/column, now the Total by region will appear on the left-hand side, click on it & select remove; the same will disappear in the graph.
+Again, click on the Switch row/column to get back to the original configuration.

 Step 6: Row & columns can be interchanged by clicking on Switch row/column